OPS-E2E-PPE/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Utility/Measure-Object.md

 ### Example 11: Measure the Standard Deviation

-Beginning in PowerShell 6, `Measure-Object` supports the `-StandardDeviation` parameter.
-The following example determines the *standard deviation* for the CPU used by all processes.
+Beginning in PowerShell 6, `Measure-Object` supports the **StandardDeviation** parameter.
+The following example determines the _standard deviation_ for the CPU used by all processes.
 A large deviation would indicate a small number of processes consuming the most CPU.

 ```powershell